-Nancy Lelewer Sonnabend first became acquainted with SHHH (now HLAA) through her parents as her mother was profoundly hard of hearing and served on the national board of trustees for nine years.
-This brought Nancy in contact with founder Rocky Stone and his wife Ahme, and she also attended several of the early conferences.
-Later Nancy became deaf in her left ear and profoundly hard of hearing in her right ear.
+Nancy Lelewer Sonnabend first became acquainted with Self Help for Hard of Hearing People (SHHH), now known as Hearing Loss Association of America (HLAA) through her parents as her mother had a profound hearing loss and served on the HLAA Board of Trustees for nine years.
+This brought her in contact with Founder Rocky Stone and his wife Ahme, and she also attended several of the early conventions.
+She later became deaf in her left ear and with profound hearing loss in her right ear.

-Nancy graduated Sarah Lawrence College in 1957 and was a member of the Smith College exchange program in Madrid from 1955-1956.
-Her diverse background includes inventor; researcher at MIT and Harvard Medical School; founding director of Permobil of America, (today renamed USA Permobil) the world’s leading computerized wheelchair company; lecturer; writer and specialty in dyslexia and other learning differences.
+Ms. Sonnabend graduated Sarah Lawrence College in 1957 and was a member of the Smith College exchange program in Madrid from 1955-1956.
+Her diverse background includes inventor; researcher at MIT and Harvard Medical School; founding director of Permobil of America (today renamed USA Permobil), the world’s leading computerized wheelchair company; lecturer; writer and specialist in dyslexia and other learning differences.
 She currently has two books on the market: SOMETHING’S NOT RIGHT: One family’s struggle with learning disabilities and THE LELEWER LEGACY, Traditions of a Loving Family.
-Nancy has served on several boards and chaired two of them.
+She has served on several boards and chaired two of them.
 For the past six years, Nancy has served as an advisor for her son's start-up data collection company.

 Committees: Ms. Sonnabend serves on the Development and Nominating Committees.